PrinsFrank/PrinsFrank.nl/_posts/2026-07-09-LLMs-the-ultimate-corporate-surveillance-tool.md

 <hr>

 <sup>This article was originally submitted as an entry for the [Marc Chavanneprijs](https://marcchavannesprijs.nl/){:target="_blank" rel="noreferrer noopener"}.
 It was translated from Dutch and edited for a broader audience.</sup>

+This is part 1 of my deep dive into LLMs.
+[In part 2 I look at agents](/2026/08/18/LLM-Agents-and-Full-User-Privileges-A-silent-security-crisis)